Shakti: Resolution of Shakti and Will

 Though Zimmer's conceptualization of Shakti and Schopenhauer's Will intersect as universal, active forces—both bound to the Upanishadic vision of reality beyond appearances, they primarily differ in theological outlook.
 Zimmer emphasized Shakti as "the Divine", whereas Schopenhauer stripped the Will of any divinity altogether.
-Another significant aspect of divergence is around eros, Schopenhauer considered the pleasurable eros to be the "unadulterated expression" of Will from whose painful grasp freedom is realized only by its suppression in what he regarded as nirvana.
-Zimmer viewed the Tantras prevailing over such dualistic formulations by their reduction into oneness—the dual creative polarities, masculine and feminine, represented by Shiva and Shakti, thus:
+Another significant aspect of divergence is around eros, Schopenhauer viewed the pleasurable eros to be the "unadulterated expression" of Will, from whose painful grasp freedom is realized only by its suppression in what he regarded as nirvana.
+Zimmer viewed the Tantras prevailing over such dualistic conceptions by their reduction into oneness—the dual creative polarities of pain and pleasure, masculine and feminine, represented by Shiva and Shakti, thus:

 Everything in the world is Śiva and Śakti: in the sexual union of the spouses, the polar tension of the Divine's duality collapses into oneness; in this union, human consciousness crosses the borders of its isolation and enters a realm beyond polarities, to the point where it dissolves its polar nature—it becomes nir-dvandva.
 Eroticism in marriage is one means to the experiencing of one's own godlike nature, where the distinction between I and Thou, disappears, where the world falls away, where pain and desire and all the other polar opposites are transcended (aufgehoben).

 An affinity between the Hindu tantric concept of Shakti and Schopenhauer's Will was perceived by Zimmer at a time when European academics disparged the Tantras as a degeneracy and corruption of medieval Indian culture and religion; but Zimmer, whose understanding of Shakti and Tantric thought was profoundly influenced by the works of John Woodroffe, viewed Tantras as reconciling the earlier disparities in Indian religious thought, and as thoroughly informative of Indian art and ritual.